michaelbironneau/jsql/README.md

 jsql --port 1234
 ```

-You now have the j-SQL server listening on port 1234:
+You now have a j-SQL daemon listening on port 1234:

 ```go